-- Two poems appear in the Euonia Review (the title of which honors the shortes word with all the vowels in it.
+- Two poems appear in the Euonia Review (the title of which honors the shortest word with all the vowels in it.
 They present “Through the Reeds” and “Self-Portrait, as a Watercourse.”

-- At the base of Dante’s hell reside three giants, Anteus, Ephialtes, and Nimrod, which Dorothy L. Sayers says could be understood as the doom of triviality, violence & senseless rage, and nonsense & arrogant stupidity.
+- At the base of Dante’s hell reside three giants, Anteus, Ephialtes, and Nimrod, which Dorothy L. Sayers says could be understood as the doom of triviality, of violence & senseless rage, and of nonsense & arrogant stupidity.
+This feels remarkably contemporary.
 These three poems, published in Gravel, seemed to write themselves, but the hard part was maintaining my complicity.

 - Read-view four of my emblems over at Jazz Cigarette or four others at Otoliths.
 You’ll have to scroll down to find “Slipknot,” “Fever,” and “Word-locked,” but they’re in Issue 4 of Shuf Poetry.

 - When my spouse and I returned to Japan after a decade, I kept a journal that evolved into a series of haibun, the Japanese form that combines prose with haiku.
-Contemporary Haibun Online published “Matsuyama,” about the city that Shiki was from.
+Contemporary Haibun Online published “Matsuyama,” about the city that the great haiku poet, Shiki, was from.
 The final section, “When I Say ‘Hiroshima.'” was published in Outside/In.

 - Extract(s) presents selections of books to-be-published, and though my mss still hasn’t seen the light of day, “The Poet’s Map (II)” has.